failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Rejection Prioritization

-When a limiter's queue begins to fill, we can optionally prioritize which executions to reject based on their priority, where lower priority executions are rejected before high priority ones.
+When a limiter's queue begins to fill, we can optionally decide which executions to reject based on their priority, where lower priority executions are rejected before high priority ones.
 Priorities are based on the idea of [criticality], as described in the [Google SRE book][sre-book].
-To do this, we create a [Prioritizer] along with a [PriorityLimiter]:
+To do this, first we create a [Prioritizer] along with a [PriorityLimiter]:

 ```go
 prioritizer := adaptivelimiter.NewPrioritizer()